-Erica advises clients in a wide range of complex matters, particularly commercial antitrust litigation and pharmaceutical patent litigation.
-She has substantial experience in all phases of trial court litigation, as well as at the appellate level, including representing clients at trial and during pretrial proceedings in high-stakes litigation matters, arguing and drafting dispositive motions in federal court, taking and defending both fact and expert depositions, and leading discovery matters.
+Erica Sutter represents clients in a wide range of complex matters, particularly commercial antitrust litigation and pharmaceutical patent litigation.
+She has substantial experience in all phases of trial court litigation, as well as at the appellate level, including: representing clients at trial and during pretrial proceedings in high-stakes litigation matters; arguing and drafting dispositive motions in federal court; taking and defending both fact and expert depositions; and leading discovery matters.

-Her antitrust experience includes merger litigation, class action price-fixing litigation, and antitrust challenges arising out of settlement agreements from prior pharmaceutical patent cases.
-Her patent litigation experience focuses on pharmaceutical patents and involves representing clients both in district court litigation and proceedings before the U.S. Patent Trial and Appeal Board.
+Her antitrust experience includes representing clients in merger litigation, class action price-fixing litigation, antitrust challenges arising out of settlement agreements from prior pharmaceutical patent cases, and during regulatory agencies’ “second requests.”
+Her patent litigation experience focuses on pharmaceutical patents and involves representing clients both in district court litigation and proceedings before the United States Patent Trial and Appeal Board.